-Heat pumps pumps are used to replace boilers in central heating systems.
-They absorb heat from the environment which can be used to heat radiators, underfloor heating or warm air convectors.
+Heat pumps are used to replace boilers in central heating systems.
+They absorb heat from the environment which can be used to heat radiators, under floor heating or warm air convectors.
 It can also be used to provide hot water for your home or business.
-Heat pumps use conventional refrigeration technology to extract the sun’s heat stored in the air or the ground around your premises and raise it to a temperature suitable for heating purposes.
+Heat pumps use conventional refrigeration technology to extract the sun’s heat stored in the air or the ground around the outside of your premises and raise it to a temperature suitable for heating purposes.
 This principle works even in the middle of winter with outside temperatures as low as -15°C. Heat pumps use about a quarter of the amount of energy than other forms of heating because they collect heat that’s already there and concentrate it, increasing the temperature so it can be used.
 That’s why it is called renewable energy.

 How much do they cost?

-A rough guide would be £1,000 for each kW that’s required to heat your home.
-Obviously no two installations are the same and costs vary depending on the size of your home, how well insulated it is and how long ago it was built.
-For a 3 bedroom house built since 1960 it would probably cost around £5,000 for an air source heat pump and £7000 for a ground source heat pump plus around £2,000 for the installation.
+A rough guide would be £1,000 for each kW of power required to heat your home.
+Costs vary depending on the size of your home, how well insulated it is and how long ago it was built.
+For a 3 bedroom house built since 1960 it would probably cost around £5,000 for an air source heat pump and £7,000 for a ground source heat pump plus around £2,500 for the installation.
 Then you need a special hot water tank and perhaps additional radiators, possibly another £3,000.
-If you chose a ground source heat pump it will cost more to bury the pipes outside say another £5,000 to £15,000.
-This is expensive compared to a traditional boiler but don’t forget a well designed heat pump installation can save up to 50% on your heating bills and the government will be paying you via the Renewable Heat Incentive for 7 years for domestic installs and 20 years for non domestic installations.
+If you chose a ground source heat pump it will cost extra to bury the pipes outside, say another £5,000 to £15,000.
+Although this is expensive compared to a traditional boiler a well designed heat pump installation can save up to 50% on your heating bills and the government will be paying you via the Renewable Heat Incentive for 7 years for domestic installs and 20 years for non domestic installations.
 The payment for the Domestic Renewable Heat Incentive is designed to compensate you for the additional cost of installing this carbon saving technology.
 The Non Domestic Renewable Heat Incentive is designed to provide a 10% return on your investment.

 Under the UK Government’s Renewable Heat Incentive (RHI) scheme, if you install an eligible renewable heating technology, you receive quarterly payments for seven years.
-The scheme is designed to cover the extra additional cost of installing this equipment instead of traditional boilers and payment is based on the heat you produce from renewable sources.
-This is the total heat demand for heating and hot water as shown on your EPC (energy performance certificate) less the calculated amount of electricity required to make the heat.
+The scheme is designed to cover the extra cost of installing this equipment instead of traditional boilers and payment is based on the heat you produce from renewable sources.
+This is the total heat demand for heating and hot water as shown on your EPC (energy performance certificate) less the amount of electricity calculated to be required to generate the heat.
 This figure will vary depending on the design of your system.
 The lower the temperature in the radiators the greater the efficiency of the system and lower the amount of electricity it’s going to take to generate the heat.
-The 2015-2016 rate is 19.2 pence per kilowatt hour (unit) for ground source heat pumps and 7.4 pence per kilowatt hour (unit) for air source heat pumps.
+The 2015-2016 tariff rate is 19.33 pence per kilowatt hour (unit) for ground source heat pumps and 7.51 pence per kilowatt hour (unit) for air source heat pumps.